section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 ![account-full-statement-postman-response](/engineering-education/consuming-co-operative-bank-api-using-node.js/account-full-statement-postman-response.png)

 ### Accessing account balance
-With the API, we can be able to access the account balance from our account.
+With the API, we can access the account balance from our account.

 To implement the feature, we follow the following steps: